Deterministic Entanglement Distribution on Series-Parallel Quantum Networks: Optimality

 Now we take advantage of a special reverse AM--GM inequality which we will introduce and prove in Appendix~\ref{sec_reverse}.
 Let $\Delta=z^{\downarrow}_{d+1}$, $\varepsilon_{j}=z^{\downarrow}_{d+1-j}$, and $E_k=\Delta+\sum_{j=1}^{k}\varepsilon_{j}$, $k=1,2,\cdots,d+1-l$.
 We can see that $\varepsilon_{k} \le \varepsilon_{k+1}\le {E_k}/k$, $\forall k$ [implied by Eq.~\eqref{eq_p}].
 Thus, using Corollary~\ref{theorem_reverse-d},

 where the second inequality holds since ${z^{\downarrow}_{d+1}\le z^{\downarrow}_d}$.
 Thus,

-where in the third step we use Theorem~\ref{theorem_sum-product} (see Appendix~\ref{sec_useful}), in the fourth step the usual AM--GM inequality, and in the last step the definition of the purification process [Eq.~\eqref{eq_p}].
+where in the third step we use Theorem~\ref{theorem_sum-product}, in the fourth step we use the usual AM--GM inequality, and in the last step we use the definition of the concentration process [Eq.~\eqref{eq_p}].
 Hence Eq.~\eqref{theorem_d_log_1} is proved.